vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

 You can ONLY buy a stock if the price cards in your hand for that stock add up to ZERO or POSITIVE.

 **Example:**
-- You have 4 Infosys cards: -30, +20, +30, -5
+- You have 4 NovaTech cards: -30, +20, +30, -5
-- Total: +15 (positive) ✓ You CAN buy Infosys
+- Total: +15 (positive) ✓ You CAN buy NovaTech
 - If the cards were: -30, -20, +5, -5
-- Total: -50 (negative) ✗ You CANNOT buy Infosys
+- Total: -50 (negative) ✗ You CANNOT buy NovaTech

 **EXCEPTION:** If you are the FIRST buyer of that stock in that entire market year (regardless of transaction round), you can buy even with negative cards.